omerio/cloudex/README.md

 [![Join the chat at https://gitter.im/omerio/cloudex](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/omerio/cloudex)

-CloudEx is a simple cloud-based tasks execution framework.
+[CloudEx](http://cloudex.io) is a simple cloud-based task execution framework.
 It's a framework for embarrassingly parallel tasks that are delegated by a coordinator to a number of processors.

+## Getting Started

+Include the following Maven dependencies for the core library:

 ```xml
 <dependency>